cs-chan/Total-Text-Dataset/README.md

 Updated on April 03, 2018 (Pixel level groundtruth)

-Updated on May 15, 2018 (Newly added feature - 'Do not care' candidates filtering is now available in the latest python scripts.)
+Updated on May 14, 2018 (Newly added feature - 'Do not care' candidates filtering is now available in the latest python scripts.)

+Updated on May 15, 2018 (Newly added groundtruth of the Total-Text dataset in '.txt' format.)

 ## Description